How to Easily Install Docker on Ubuntu

 For the following steps, you will need to either use SSH to your Ubuntu system or be utilizing the Ubuntu terminal directly.

-1. Before we get started, let us perform an update of our Ubuntu system.
+1. Before we begin to install Docker, let us perform an update of our Ubuntu system.

 To update the package list and the packages themselves, run the following two commands.